ajimenezjulio/P9_Programming_A_Real_Self_Driving_Car/README.md

 </p>

 ## Goal
 This project aims to drive a real car by following the same architecture of nodes such as the route follower, classification of traffic lights and control signals for acceleration, brake and steering wheel rotation.
-The functionality was implemented using Robot Operative System (ROS) as the main framework node development and communication.
+The functionality was implemented using Robot Operative System (ROS) as the main framework for node and communication development.

 ## Native Installation